 Have you been here before?

-I know the train has left that faraway station and I wait, watch, worry, pray for someone or something to step in and save the day.
-The time locomotive takes painfully forever, giving me too much time to sit and stew on scary imaginary outcomes.
-Illusive sabers rattle; steal my peace, my joy, my everything I thought I believed in.
+I fear a train has left a faraway station and I wait, watch, worry, pray for someone or something to step in and save the day.
+The engineer is in no hurry.
+I have too much time, too many memories and moments to sit and stew on scary imaginary outcomes.
+Illusive sabers rattle stealing my peace, my joy, my everything I thought I believed in.
 I bargain with God.
 I plead.
+Please fix this mess.
 Dear God, you said “Fear not.”

 But I do fear.

-Exhausted, out of options, finally, in the middle of my huge rocky panic mountain, standing on the dreaded edge of my calamity cliff—I hear a voice.
+Exhausted, out of options, finally, in the middle of my huge panic rocky mountain, standing on the dreaded edge of my calamity cliff—I hear a still, small voice.
 Like no other voice.
-I remember this voice.
+I know this voice.
 Lay all your burdened pitiful efforts, your trepidation, your unease, firmly at the feet of the resurrected Lord Jesus Christ.
 Trust Him.
+“Be not afraid nor dismayed by reason of this great multitude; for the battle is not yours, but God’s… Ye shall not need to fight in this battle: set yourselves, stand ye still, and see the salvation of the LORD with you.”
+2 Chronicles 20:15 KJV

 Surrender!

-The LORD is saying this to me, to you, in our situations, or for someone heavy on our heart.
-Hope in God because He loves us.
-We don't have to live in fear and discouragement by things we cannot control.
-Remember…the battle is not ours, it is the LORD's!
+The LORD says to me, to you, heavy in heart, in all our situations, trust and hope in God!
+Because He loves us and is in total control.
+We don’t have to live in fear or discouragement by things we cannot control.
+He can make all things work together for our good.
+Remember…the battle is not ours, it is the LORD’s!

 3/8/2022